chaseruskin/orbit/docs/src/topic/protocols.md

 Protocols are required during the download process to acquire a package for potential cache installation.

-The goal of a protocol is to place an ip's contents on the user's local file system.
+The goal of a protocol is to place a project's contents on the user's local file system.
 Every protocol's process is started from a temporary directory handled by Orbit.
-After a protocol runs its process, Orbit will try to find the requested ip's manifest within this temporary directory.
-If Orbit finds the ip's manifest, then the download is considered successful.
-Orbit creates and manages a different temporary directory for each ip being downloaded.
+After a protocol runs its process, Orbit will try to find the requested project's manifest within this temporary directory.
+If Orbit finds the project's manifest, then the download is considered successful.
+Orbit creates and manages a different temporary directory for each project being downloaded.

 ## Standard protocol

 Orbit has one pre-defined standard protocol that relies on the Rust [`curl`](https://crates.io/crates/curl) crate to make HTTP requests.
 This protocol assumes the provided URLs point to a zip archive containing the targeted package.
 The standard protocol will extract the zip file to the temporary directory handled by Orbit.
-If the ip's source file is not a zip file, then this protocol will not work.
+If the project's source file is not a zip file, then this protocol will not work.

-If your requirements for how you point an ip's source contents will not work with the standard protocol, then consider configuring a custom protocol.
+If your requirements for how you point a project's source contents will not work with the standard protocol, then consider configuring a custom protocol.

 ## Custom protocols

-Users can configure their own processes to run when trying to download an ip from the internet by adding a new `[[protocol]]` entry in an Orbit configuration file.
+Users can configure their own processes to run when trying to download a project from the internet by adding a new `[[protocol]]` entry in an Orbit configuration file.

-Orbit will start the custom protocol's process in a temporary directory for the custom protocol to try to download the ip's contents from its provided source URL.
-Orbit removes the temporary directory after an ip is successfully or unsuccessfully downloaded and creates a new temporary directory for each ip download.
+Orbit will start the custom protocol's process in a temporary directory for the custom protocol to try to download the project's contents from its provided source URL.
+Orbit removes the temporary directory after a project is successfully or unsuccessfully downloaded and creates a new temporary directory for each project download.

 ## Examples